Tampa Divorce Attorney

-If you and your spouse do not agree on certain points of your divorce, it may be beneficial to proceed to divorce litigation.
+If you and your spouse are unable to agree on any particular points concerning your divorce, it can be more beneficial to move forward with divorce litigation.

-If you are debating whether or not to file for a divorce or are in the middle of divorce proceedings, it is critical that you are adequately represented by a Florida divorce attorney.
+If you are debating whether or not to file for a divorce or are currently already in the middle of your divorce proceedings, it is vital that you receive adequate representation by an experienced Florida divorce lawyer.

 Contact Tampa Family & Divorce Lawyer Mindi Lasley today for a consultation to discuss your case by calling (813) 873-9047.
 We are available now to speak with you regarding your legal needs.

 More information can be found on these pages: